Abdulaziz Al Sheikh: Proclamations

 The Grand Mufti issued a fatwa on 12 September 2013 that suicide bombings are "great crimes" and bombers are "criminals who rush themselves to hell by their actions".
 He described suicide bombers as "robbed of their minds... who have been used (as tools) to destroy themselves and societies."

 In late August 2014, the Grand Mufti condemned the Islamic State of Iraq and the Levant and al-Qaeda saying, "Extremist and militant ideas and terrorism which spread decay on Earth, destroying human civilisation, are not in any way part of Islam, but are enemy number one of Islam, and Muslims are their first victims".

 On 25 September 2015, one day after the Mina crowd crush disaster which (according to the Associated Press) killed at least 1,399 foreign Muslims performing Hajj, Al Sheikh publicly told Muhammad bin Nayef, then-Crown Prince of Saudi Arabia, that he was "not responsible for what happened", and "as for the things that humans cannot control, you are not blamed for them.
 Fate and destiny are inevitable."
 Prince Muhammad was also the country's interior minister, responsible for safety in Mecca, and the Grand Mufti's words immunized the Crown Prince from possible public criticism within Saudi Arabia, which set the official death toll for the Mina tragedy at fewer than 800 deaths.

 In January 2016, while answering a question on a television show in which he issues fatwas in response to viewers' queries on everyday religious matters, Al Sheikh ruled that chess was forbidden in Islam because it constituted gambling, was a waste of time and money and a cause of hatred and enmity between the players.

 In September 2016, the Grand Mufti ruled that the Iranian Leadership is not Muslim and is the "son of the magi".
 The Grand Mufti was on a list of religious scholars included on a death list by ISIS.

-In November 2017, the Grand Mufti made a fatwa calling Hamas a terrorist organisation and stating that fighting against Jews is forbidden for Muslims.
-In response, Israel's Communications Minister Ayoub Kara, praised this religious ruling and invited him to visit Israel.